pingu59/IOSDepthSensing/README.md

 # AVCam with binary lighting and true depth camera & HDR

 ---------------
-Below is the original readme from apple offical code
+Using .heic file format.
+Below is the original readme from apple offical code.

 # AVCam: Building a Camera App

 Capture photos with depth data and record video using the front and rear iPhone and iPad cameras.